 With the Rivers Exe and Barle meeting close to the centre, the town is notable for its bridges spanning the rivers, including the prehistoric ‘Tarr Steps’ bridge, which has been rebuilt many times over the centuries.

 When taking your elderly parents on holiday, it’s important to consider the accessibility of any attractions that you visit.
 Look at websites before leaving home, to ensure that you make the most of your trip.

 Many places offer assistance such as wheelchair or mobility scooter hire which often needs to be pre-booked well in advance, and increasing numbers of attractions now offer free admittance to caregivers.

 Now that so many older people are choosing live-in care in Devon as an alternative to residential homes, it’s never been easier to plan trips out, even on the spur of the moment.

 Caregivers trained in elderly care can help to facilitate fun outings that the whole family can enjoy.
-So whether one or both of your parents relies on companion care or even dementia care, you’ll find plenty of places that will welcome you and help you make the most of your time away from home.
+So whether one or both of your parents relies on care at home, such as live-in care or even specialist dementia care, you’ll find plenty of places that will welcome you and help you make the most of your time away from home.
 We’ve selected five of the best things to see and do in and around Dulverton.